-When you purchase a fire blanket and get home, make sure you put it in the correct place and make sure to fit it to a solid surface.
-Don’t put it too close to the area of risk and you also don’t want it to close to your cooker/oven because if there is a fire you don’t want to be walking around it or leaning over to actually get to the piece of equipment.
+When you purchase a fire blanket and get home, ensure you put it in the correct place and fit it to a solid surface.
+You shouldn’t put it too close to the risk area and don’t want it too close to your cooker/oven.
+Make sure it is in an accessible location.

-Step 1: You’ll normally find tabs at the top or bottom of the box.
-To release the blanket in an emergency give those tabs a pull.
+You’ll generally find tabs at the top or bottom of the box.
+To release the blanket in an emergency, give those tabs a pull.

-Step 2: Before you actually attempt to tackle the fire, try and turn off the gas or electric because that will reduce the heat element within the fire triangle.
+Before attempting to tackle the fire, try turning off the gas or electricity because that will reduce the fire element within the fire triangle.
 Ensure that it is safe to do so first.

-Step 3: When you use a fire blanket you need to make sure you protect yourself.
-The easiest way to protect yourself is to hold the tabs so they face you, backs of your hands against the blanket and then fold it in.
+When you use a fire blanket, you need to make sure you protect yourself.
+The easiest way to protect yourself is to hold the tabs so they face you, the backs of your hands against the blanket and then fold it in.
 That’s going to protect you from the radiated heat as you attempt to approach the fire.

 Don’t hold the blanket too high where you can’t see where the risk is or too low that you’re going to trip over.
-You just want to put arms out straight.
-Move your weight on to your back foot, move nice and slowly towards the fire and then just place it physically over the top.
-Don’t attempt to throw the blanket on incase you miss.
-When you get to this sort of stage and you’re close, don’t pull away because the flames may stick to the blanket and this could actually spread the fire.
-It has to be just a very quick, swift motion, one step at a time, from there, straight over the top.
+You want to put your arms out straight.
+Move your weight onto your back foot, move nice and slowly towards the fire and then place it physically over the top.
+Don’t attempt to throw the blanket on in case you miss.
+When you get to this stage, and you’re close, don’t pull away because the flames may stick to the blanket, which could spread the fire.
+It has to be just a rapid, swift motion, one step at a time, straight over the top.

-Step 4.
 Leave the blanket for around 30 minutes or so.
-Don’t take it off too quickly as, by reintroducing oxygen, there is a chance of re-ignition.
+Please don’t take it off too quickly as, by reintroducing oxygen, there is a chance of re-ignition.
 Leave the actual pan in situ for at least an hour.

-Step 5.
-If there is any doubt at all that it is still not a safe environment, please pick up the phone, phone the fire service brigade, evacuate the area and get them there as quick as you can.
+If there is any doubt that it is still not a safe environment, please pick up the phone, phone the fire service brigade, evacuate the area and get them there as quickly as possible.